Form perception: Dysfunction

 Dysfunctions in distinguishing differences in sizes and shapes of objects can have many causes, including brain injury, stroke, epilepsy, and oxygen deprivation.
 Lesions on the brain that develop as a result of injury or illness impair object recognition.
 Regions that specifically lead to deficits in object recognition when a lesion is present include the right lateral fusiform gyrus and the ventrolateral occipito-temporal cortex.
 These areas are crucial to the processing of shape and contour information, which is the basis for object recognition.
-Although there is evidence to support that damage to the areas mentioned leads to deficits in object recognition, it is important to note that brain damage, regardless of the cause, typically is extensive and present on both halves of the brain, complicating the identification of key structures.[12]
+Although there is evidence to support that damage to the areas mentioned leads to deficits in object recognition, brain damage, regardless of the cause, typically is extensive and present on both halves of the brain, complicating the identification of key structures.[12]
 Although most damage cannot be undone, there is evidence of reorganization in the unaffected areas of the affected hemisphere, making it possible for patients to regain some abilities.

 Dysfunctions in form perception occur in several areas that involve visual processing, which is how visual information is interpreted.
 These dysfunctions have nothing to do with actual vision but rather affect how the brain understands what the eye sees.
 Problems can occur in the areas of visual closure, visual-spatial relationships, visual memory, and visual tracking.
 After identifying the specific visual problem that exists, intervention can include eye exercises, work with computer programs, neurotherapy, physical activities, and academic adjustments.